-- Refer to the District's Sexual Harassment Policy for specifics regarding how to file a complaint and steps that must be taken to report, investigate and remediate complaints. - Refer all possible sexual harassment concerns to a supervisor or building principal as detailed in the District's Sexual Harassment Policy. - As Title IX Coordinator, she oversees all complaints of sex discrimination and identifies and addresses any patterns or systemic problems that arise during the review of such complaints.
+- Refer to the District's Sexual Harassment Policy for specifics regarding how to file a complaint and steps that must be taken to report, investigate and remediate complaints. - Refer all possible sexual harassment concerns to a supervisor or building principal as detailed in the District's Sexual Harassment Policy. - Meg Ashton is the District's Title IX Coordinator.
+As Title IX Coordinator, she oversees all complaints of sex discrimination and identifies and addresses any patterns or systemic problems that arise during the review of such complaints.
 All discrimination and/or harassment issues should be referred to the Central Office and Title IX Coordinator (508) 324-3100 ext.
 3217.